 Cosmetic and beauty skin care products are often stored in drawers in humid environments like bathrooms and toilets.
 The humidity in these places creates the perfect environment for microbial growth and can reduce the life of your skin care products.
 But the preservatives in your products can prevent this.

 Initially, parabens were added to cosmetic products as preservatives.
-However, with increasing evidence about their toxic effects, manufacturers are now turning towards phenoxyethanol as a substitute for parabens.
+However, with increasing evidence about their toxicity, manufacturers are now turning towards phenoxyethanol as a substitute for parabens in their formulations.

 In the following section, we have discussed the benefits of phenoxyethanol in skin care products.

 1. Has Antimicrobial Properties

 As discussed, skin care products are a great place for microbes to accumulate, due to their water, organic, and inorganic compounds (2).
 This is where phenoxyethanol helps.
 It is known to prevent the growth of many microbes like bacteria, yeast, and molds.
 It interrupts bacteria and yeast replication (3).

 Phenoxyethanol is compatible with other preservatives used in skin care products.
 It keeps their constituents from separating or breaking down.